 Of course you can.
 No one has to keep an attorney they are unhappy with.
+And your lawyer does not have to keep you as a client.
 But whether you will have to pay for that attorney’s services is another matter.
 Social security disability attorney haves the right to ask for a Fee even if you have parted ways at the time your claim is approved.
 Take a careful look at the contract that you signed.
 It will conform to the strict rules social security has set out in the regulations.

 Whether it is wise or fair ,however, to fire your social security disability attorney is another matter.

 I probably field 2 or 3 calls a day from folks wanting to fire their attorney and hire me.
 I urge them to take a careful look at why they are unhappy with their lawyer.
 Often times people are frustrated with the delays, and have the unrealistic expectation that the attorney should be “speeding things up”.
 Because the social security disability approval process is so long, many feel the attorney “is not doing anything”.
 I always tell people, however, to give the attorney a chance to respond to their concerns.
 Many times the attorney has done all that can be done, or they have a specific time frame in which they prepare a case.
 When your case reaches that stage your case will be front-and-center.

 Other times claimants are unhappy with calls not being returned.
 This is a practice the attorney should remedy, but realize you and your attorney are in very different places: social security disability lawyers must handle a high volume of cases to make a decent living, whereas most disabled persons have a lot of time on their hands.